smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - Provides a simple interface `getLatestLogs` to provide new **unseen** logs across all upkeeps within a limit
     - Repeatedly queries latest logs from the chain (via log poller DB) for the last `lookbackBlocks` (~200) blocks.
 Stores them in the log buffer (see below)
     - Handles load balancing and rate limiting across upkeeps
     - `getLatestLogs` limits the number of logs returned per upkeep in a single call.
 If there are more logs present, then the provider gives the logs starting from an offset (`latestBlock-latestBlock%lookbackBlocks`).
-Offset is calculated such that the nodes try to choose the same logs from big pool of logs so they can get consensus
+Offset is calculated such that the nodes try to choose the same logs from big pool of logs so they can get agreement

 <aside>
 💡 Note: `getLatestLogs` might miss logs when there is a surge of logs which lasts longer than `lookbackBlocks`.
 Upon node restarts it can **miss logs** when it restarts after a gap, or **provide same logs again** when it quickly restarts